Captain Magne Rødland

-- Former Captain world wide, site manager new building, flag and port state inspector and developer of the ballast system CEOBAS (Continuous Exchange Of Ballast At Sea.)
+- Former Captain worldwide, site manager new building, flag and port state inspector and developer of the ballast system CEOBAS (Continuous Exchange Of Ballast At Sea.)

 My concern is that non of the system that are being accepted and approved for use today are good

 enough tomorrow.
 One thing is for sure, as time go by and “tomorrow” comes, flag states will have to be more strict if the problem should be solved.
 New and better/more accurate way of indicating unwanted microorganism and ballast monitoring will

 be enforced.
 Even small amount of UM located the sediments, behind frames, in pipes and sea cheats, can lead to major stop in the cargo operation.
 Some ships will have to leave port with less cargo or alternatively pump the entire ballast into “UM

 quarantine station” tanks located ashore where the ballast will be evaluated, rinsed / distilled to make sure there are no UM left.
-This due to the fact that some of these microorganism have no enemies in the new environment and therefore can be speeded
+This due to the fact that some of these microorganisms have no enemies in the new environment and therefore can be speeded

 rapidly and do serious harm to “sea farming” and local fisheries in general.

 Most of todays used rinsing possibilities can not be improved, not because of the system it self, but because of the way the ballast tanks and related pipes are

 constructed.
 To many frames, longitudinal, webs, pipes, sea chest etc. put a stopper for an effectively emptying/ circulating, cleaning or filtering of the entire ballast quantity.

-is, do the ballast tank have to be constructed this way, is it technical possibilities to give the ballast tank another construction to meet above criteria.
+constructed this way, is its technical possibilities to give the ballast tank another construction to meet above criteria.

-CEOBAS is under development and will be construct in a way that that there are no buoyance from the tanks while the ship is empty
+CEOBAS is under development and will be construct in a way that that there is no buoyance from the tanks while the ship is empty

 or partly loaded.
 The empty cargo space will than give the ship the necessary buoyance.
 And by a simple activating the buoyancy tank as they are needed.
 This means tat the ballast kept onboard at all time is originated, not longer than a ship length

 from the ship.